 However, I didn’t realize I was reading the Vision and elements in a school-centered context, and with time, my understanding would shift.
 While both contexts view practitioners as people who care about the wellbeing of our children, the traditional lens translates the elements as ways to ensure students have heads full of knowledge and high-enough scores for college acceptance.
 The learner-centered lens views the elements as starting points to learn about and foster the individuality of each learner—to empower young and adult learners, ourselves, and our communities.
 Context is everything.

-In Pioneer Lab Training, I was fortunate enough to meet, discuss, and listen to people working on and thinking within the learner-centered context.
+In Learning Lab Training, I was fortunate enough to meet, discuss, and listen to people working on and thinking within the learner-centered context.
 Despite diverse locations, years of practice, and resources, many participants shared a similar sense of hope and responsibility to work for or within an education system that recognizes the potential and worth of each child—a paradigm that naturally envelops equity and diversity because of its belief that we must learn about and understand the needs of each individual.

 That said, the work isn’t easy.
 At the training, practitioners informed me elements they struggled with, that their work is far from “perfect.”
 Yet, in this national community contextualized in the learner-centered paradigm, I acknowledged each individual’s failures, lessons learned, and accomplishments as one individual’s contribution to raising the learner-centered “barn.”
-While the training’s objectives were to familiarize participants with the learner-centered paradigm as an entrance point to the Pioneer Lab, my main takeaway was much simpler: I had finally found a supportive community serving a purpose that I believed in and admired.
+While the training’s objectives were to familiarize participants with the learner-centered paradigm as an entrance point to the Learning Lab, my main takeaway was much simpler: I had finally found a supportive community serving a purpose that I believed in and admired.

 On one of the training days, a participant entered the room, raised his arms, and yelled, “My people!”
 I could not have worded my sentiments any better.